 Imlygic Side Effects

-Note: This page contains information about the side effects of talimogene laherparepvec.
-Some of the dosage forms included on this document may not apply to the brand name Imlygic.
+Note: This document contains side effect information about talimogene laherparepvec.
+Some of the dosage forms listed on this page may not apply to the brand name Imlygic.

 For the Consumer